Free Holmes

-Free Holmes was a driver of standardbred racehorses in New Zealand, possibly the most famous that New Zealand has ever had.

-He was known as "The Grand Old Man of Trotting".
+Freeman Wright Holmes (6 June 1871–21 February 1967), better known as Free Holmes was an outstanding horse man who was involved with both thoroughbred and standardbred racing.
+He was born in Ashburton, South Canterbury, New Zealand.

 He is notable for being both a champion driver and formerly a champion jockey.
 He won a unique double of the New Zealand Cup in 1888 for thoroughbreds, at Riccarton, riding Manton, and in 1919 driving Trix Pointer to win the NZ Trotting Cup at the Addington Raceway.
-As a jockey, he also won the 1894 Grand National Hurdles and 1895 Great Northern Hurdles and Steeplechase with Liberator.
-He also won two Auckland Trotting Cups.
+As a jockey, he also won the 1894 Grand National Hurdles and 1895 Great Northern Hurdles and Great Northern Steeplechase with Liberator.

-"Old Free" as he was reverently known in the trotting fraternity was also an expert in the management of thoroughbred horses.
-He successful raced, trained and owned horses both over the fences and on the flat.
+He was also an expert in the management of thoroughbred horses.
+He successfully trained and owned horses both over the fences and on the flat.

+He was known as "The Grand Old Man of Trotting". and "Old Free" in the trotting fraternity.
 He also rode and drove trotters.
+He won two Auckland Trotting Cups.

 His son Maurice Holmes was also a driving legend.